tencentyun/intlcloud-documents/yehe_doc/人工智能/语音识别/快速入门/一分钟接入服务端 API_intl_en.md

 ## Directions
 ### Activate ASR service
 Before calling ASR APIs, you should access the [ASR console](https://console.cloud.tencent.com/asr) to complete identity verification.
-Then, read the **User agreement**, select **I have read and agree to the "User Agreement"**, and click **Activate now** to activate **APIs for real-time speech recognition**.
+Then, read the **User agreement**, select **I have read and agree to the "User Agreement"**, and click **Activate now** to activate [APIs for real-time speech recognition](https://www.tencentcloud.com/document/product/1118/53937).
 If you need to activate the business license verification or VAT invoice verification feature, you can go to the service overview page to apply for activation, and the service can be used after approval.
 ![]()

 After the service is successfully activated, API calls will be billed in the pay-as-you-go mode and settled daily.
 For billing details, see [Billing Overview](https://intl.cloud.tencent.com/document/product/1118/43352).